open-pioneer/trails-starter/docs/internals/Design.md

 -   Can integrate (with some complexity) into the shadow dom technology

 [Material UI](https://mui.com/core/) was the second contender.

+### I18N Framework

+[FormatJS](https://formatjs.io/) was chosen as the i18n framework for our technology stack.
+It it well maintained, used by a large number of projects and has a well designed API.
+The central interface exposed by FormatJS is the `intl` object (see [API](https://formatjs.io/docs/react-intl/api/#intlshape)).

 ## Implementation strategy